 Given our new focus question for Millie, I also did some additional research into habit-changing apps such as MyFitnessPal and Headspace.
 We were trying to figure out what they did so well to be able to influence so many millions of users to tangibly change their behaviour every day.

 Ideation and Design

 A Design Studio Exercise is a rapid ideation process.
 Give all team members (cross-departmental teams are encouraged) a short window of time to sketch any and all ideas related to a brief or concept.
 No ideas are bad ideas, and each team member will have a chance to present and defend their ideas.
-Generally, a second round of sketching will take place to combine or converge on ideas presented in the first round.
+Generally, the second round of sketching will take place to combine or converge on ideas presented in the first round.

 We got to work ideating around the concept of monetary incentives and or habit-building features that will encourage more Myki card usage.

 5 ideas in 5 minutes!